christian-photo/Camera-Lens-AF/README.md

 # Camera-Lense-AF
-Official Repo for Camera Lense AF Plugin
+## Plugin for the astrophotography software [N.I.N.A.](https://nighttime-imaging.eu/)
+---
+This Plugin provides an instruction to run AF with your Camera Lense that supports AF attached to your Canon Camera.